Six Exercises to Improve Your Concentration and Help You Study

 - Don’t carry out too many tasks at the same time.
 If you do, your brain and mental capacity will become saturated.

 - Adopt good sleep hygiene and ensure you get adequate rest at night.

-- Times of leisure, relaxation, and rest in between work, university, or day-to-day tasks help both your brain and your mood.
+- Scheduling regular leisure, relaxation, and rest times will help your brain and improve your mood.

-- Disconnect for a while from your cell phone and social media, etc.
+- Disconnect for a while from your cell phone and social media.

-- Several nutritionists recommend eating a healthy diet with foods that improve memory and concentration.
-These include cocoa beans, dates, walnuts, oats, seeds, lentils, avocado, banana, blueberries, etc.
+- Nutritionists recommend eating a healthy diet with foods that improve memory and concentration.
+These include cocoa beans, dates, walnuts, oats, seeds, lentils, avocados, bananas, and blueberries.

-- Writing with paper and pen is preferable to on the computer.
+- Writing on paper with a pen is preferable to typing on the computer.
 That’s because it requires more concentration and memorization.